-The following are some resources that I have found quite valuable and want to share with you.
-This list spans a whole range of interests, from the practical side of art, faith, vocation and the Church’s response to art, to scholarly periodicals, starting an art business, art law, copyright law, to selling artworks or finding a creative space, to a list of Metro-Detroit and national galleries.
-I will be adding more resources in time.
+The following are some resources that I have found quite valuable or helpful and want to share with you.
+This list spans a whole range of interests, from the practical side of art, to faith, vocation and the Church’s response to art, to scholarly periodicals, starting an art business, art law, copyright law, to selling artworks or finding a creative space, to a list of Metro-Detroit and national galleries.
+I will be adding more resources as I find them.

 Early Christian & Byzantine Art – by John Lowden, Phaidon Press Limited 2012.
 Scholarly reading of the beginnings of Christian art down through the Byzantine era, includes many full color photographs.